Terenceyuyue/varFEM/README.md

   - fem: It includes all kinds of source code.
   - variational: A new feature is the variational formulation based programming.
 It extends the applicaton in fem folder.
-                 At present, only one-dimensional problems are provided.
+                 At present, P1, P2 and P3 Lagrange elements for one dimensional and two dimensional problems have been provided already.

 - example: All running programs are placed in the example folder.